 In Trader Anatomy Episode 207, Trader Steve provides a recap on a bullish "comeback" trade that emerged in the Emin SP.
 The market started down over 30 points early in the trading session, but on both the 60 minute and 30 minute timeframes it provided a bullish breakout close about the high value area level (red horizontal line).
-See the image of the 30 minute chart below for a visual of the trade construct.
-This pattern is effective on ANY market or timeframe.

 In this world, there is so much information, technology, and people.
 How do you know what to do with it all?
 If you're like most traders, you just want to stop the noise!